 Mail in the deposit amount on the citation by the court date with a statement explaining you do not wish to contest the citation.
 Include your name, current mailing address, citation number, court appearance date, offense and arresting agency, along with a copy of your citation.

-CHECKS: Make check payable to Village of Howard & mail to: Village of Howard at
+CHECKS: Make check payable to Village of Howard and mail to: Howard Village Hall, 2456 Glendale Ave., Howard, WI 54313.

 ONLINE: Call 1-888-604-7888 or www.govpaynow.com.
-Please note there is a nonrefundable 4.75% fee for service that will be added to the amount of fees due if paid by phone, and a nonrefundable 3.5% fee for service will be added to the amount of fees due if paid online.
+Please note there is a nonrefundable 4.75% transaction fee added to the citation amount due if paid by phone, and a nonrefundable 3.5% transaction fee for service will be added to the citation amount due if paid online.
 The court receives no part of that fee.
 It may take up to one week for the payment to credit to your account.

 You will need the following information: date of birth of the individual who received the citation, citation number, amount owed, and pay location code: 5234.